Have Queries? Talk to CCL Experts

 The private company may refuse to register the transfer in this case and send notice to the Transferor/ Transferee/ person giving intimation within 30 days from the date when instrument of transfer was delivered to the company, stating reasons for refusal or Acceptance If the company accepts and registers the transfer then it shall issue Share Certificate within one month from the date of receipt of instrument of transfer in the name of Transferee and shall make necessary changes in the Register of Members.

-Step 9 – Reporting to ROC in form MGT-7 through Annual Compliance
+Step 7 – Reporting to ROC in form MGT-7 through Annual Compliance

 There is no such notice or intimation required to be given to Registrar of Companies.
 However, the Share Transfer details shall be given to Registrar of Companies (ROC) in Annual Return Compliance of the company in Form MGT-7/7A for transferring the partly paid up shares of a company which are not held in electronic form.
 Company can attach Transfer details along with the list of Shareholders in the form itself.

-Section 56 of Companies Act, 2013 and Sub-Rule (1) Of Rule 11 of Companies (Share Capital And Debentures) Rules, 2014 deals with the share Transfer in the Company.
+Section 56 of Companies Act, 2013 and Sub-Rule (1) Of Rule 11 of Companies (Share Capital and Debentures) Rules, 2014 deals with the share Transfer in the Company.
 A Company having share capital, other than the transfer between persons both of whose names are entered as holders of beneficial interest in the records of a depository.
 An instrument of transfer of securities held in physical form shall be file in Form No. SH-4.
 In case of Listed Company more provision needs to comply under-

 A company shall not register a transfer of partly paid shares, unless the company has given a notice in Form No. SH.5 to the transferee and the transferee has given no objection to the transfer within two weeks from the date of receipt of notice.